Treating acute myeloid leukaemia

 Side effects of radiotherapy can include hair loss, nausea and fatigue.
 The side effects should pass once your course of radiotherapy has been completed.

 Bone marrow and stem cell transplants

-Before transplantation can take place, the person receiving the transplant will need to have intensive high-dose chemotherapy and radiotherapy to destroy the cells in their bone marrow.
-The donated stem cells are then given through a tube into a blood vessel, in a similar way to chemotherapy medication.
+Before transplantation can take place, the person receiving the transplant will need to have intensive high-dose chemotherapy and possibly radiotherapy to destroy the cells in their bone marrow.
+The donated stem cells are given through a tube into a blood vessel, in a similar way to chemotherapy medication.

-Transplantations have better outcomes if the donor has the same tissue type as the person who is receiving the donation.
+Transplantations have better outcomes if the donor has the same tissue type as the person receiving the donation.
 The best candidate to provide a donation is usually a brother or sister with the same tissue type.

 Read about bone marrow donation.